 Paws in Prison is supported ENTIRELY by private donations!

 Read about our adoptable Paws in Prison dogs at the CARE Adoptable Pets

 page -- look for the "Participant in Paws in Prison Program" designation!

 NOTICE: PAWS IN PRISON DOGS NEED A RIDE!
 CARE needs VOLUNTEER DRIVERS to transport adoptable dogs from the ADC Facilities to CARE for Saturday Showings, as well as various times during the week for vet appointments and more.
-If you can help transport, please contact us today at 501-804-2273 or 501-603-2273.
+If you can help transport, please contact us today at 501-603-2273.

 Transport volunteers do not enter the prison facility.
 All arrangements are made in advance.
 Your mileage is reimbursed!
 Small car?
 Big SUV?
 Our dogs range from tiny to extra large, so everyone can get involved!
 AND we have pet carriers of all sizes to lend if you need to borrow one!
 Volunteer for one-way, or the round-trip!